-The ‘roped’ climbing walls or Top Roping and Lead climbing centres are just that, they have ropes in place and both have large areas for Lead climbing and top roping.
+The ‘roped’ climbing walls or Top Roping and Lead climbing centres are just that, they have rope in place and both have large areas for Lead climbing and top roping.
 A partner is required and the skills of belaying and rope work are required.
-However both have started to introduce ‘auto belays’ (where no partner is needed).
+However, both have started to introduce ‘auto-belays’ (where no partner is needed).
 Harnesses and belay devices are also used, either by hiring at the climbing wall or having your own.

 The climbing centres all vary in height and within themselves have walls are varying heights and angles, they range from 9 metres to 16 metres.
 Both Redpoint Bristol and The Bristol Climbing Centre are ‘roped’ indoor rock climbing centres.